diy365-mgos/bvar/README.md

 # bVariant Library
 ## Overview
-This Mongoose OS library allows you to create variant *bvariant*s which haven't data type declared explicitly (like using `var` statement in javascript).
+This Mongoose OS library allows you to create variant *bVariant*s which haven't data type declared explicitly (like using `var` statement in javascript).
 You can create variables that can easily and dynamically assume any data-type within the followings:

 - Boolean (`bool`)
 - Integer (`long`)